Bessel van der Kolk

 Biography

 Dutch-American psychiatrist whose The Body Keeps the Score (2014) brought trauma's embodied nature to mainstream awareness.
-Decades of research at the Trauma Center in Boston showed that traumatic memories are stored differently from ordinary memories—not as coherent narratives but as fragments of sensation, emotion, and image.
+Decades of research at the Trauma Center in Boston led him to argue that traumatic memories are laid down differently from ordinary ones, not as coherent narratives but as fragments of sensation, emotion, and image.
+Memory researchers have disputed that special-mechanism claim for as long as he has made it and the question is not settled; the clinical practices built on it spread anyway.
 Advocate for body-based treatments including EMDR, yoga, neurofeedback, and theater, often at odds with the psychiatric establishment's preference for medication and CBT.

 Key Ideas